sj-griffin/neatnodes/docs/tutorial.md

 ![view-genome.png](/images/view-genome.png)

 By changing the RENDER_STYLE parameter in your configuration file, you can change how the genome is displayed.
 The parameter takes the name of style sheet to use.
 By default it uses the “normal” style, but other styles are also provided in the default styles directory (“minimal”, “stars”, and “glow”).
 You can also write your own custom style sheets.
+For more information, refer to the the **[GraphStream CSS reference](http://graphstream-project.org/doc/Advanced-Concepts/GraphStream-CSS-Reference/)**.

 ![styles-example.png](/images/styles-example.png)